azuline/rose/README.md

 tags, Rosé also provides functions for improving the tags of your music library.
-Rosé provides an easy text-based interface for manually modifying metadata, automatic metadata importing from third-party sources, and a rules system to automatically apply metadata changes based on patterns.
+Rosé provides an easy text-based interface for manually modifying metadata, automatic metadata importing from third-party sources, and a rules engine to automatically apply metadata changes based on patterns.

 > [!NOTE]
 > Rosé modifies the managed audio files, even on first scan.
 If you do not want